DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_1.md

 - **Read**: `Facing Peer Pressure` by Golriz Golkar (World Book: Facing Life's Challenges).
   - Ask the children if they know the term `conscience`.
 - **Key questions / Discussion points:**
-   - Discuss `conscience`, the peer book, and the story of Jesus.
+   - Discuss `conscience`, the peer pressure book, and the story of Jesus.
    - How do you know when you haven't listend to your conscience?
 How did that make you feel?
 How did that end up making others feel?
    - Was there ever a time it was hard to do the right thing?
 What are 2 ways to resist peer pressure?
    - How can you grow your conscience?
 Have the kids think of a few examples.